datamesh-governance/datamesh-governance.com/policies/definitions/data-contract/data-contract.md

 ## Decision

-A data contract is a formal agreement between two parties (data product provider and data product consumer) or by the data product provider to all potential users.
+A data contract is a formal agreement between two parties (data product provider and data product consumer).
 It specifies the guarantees about a provided data set and expectations concerning data product access.

 It covers: